 \textbf{Acknowledgements.} We gratefully acknowledge numerous helpful discussions in the early stages of this work with Tim de Laat and Hannes Thiel concerning Section \ref{Virtually free groups} and with Dominic Enders concerning Section \ref{Baumslag-Solitar groups}.
 In later stages we have benefited substantially from discussions with Jamie Gabe, Sven Raum, Hannes Thiel, and Andreas Thom, and further thank the authors of \cite{KRTW} for making a version of their forthcoming paper available to us.

+\SESTART We are grateful to the referees of this paper for useful comments.
+In particular, following an explicit suggestion to investigate a relation between our work and \cite{DadarlatNew} which we had previously not realized, we have opened a communication with Marius Dadarlat who has informed us that indeed some of the negative results presented below may be obtained by the methods developed there.
+Our methods are more direct but less general, so this interaction has opened up for a more systematic approach to some questions we leave open here.
+Dadarlat informs us that he will elaborate these ideas in a forthcoming note \cite{DadarlatComing} to which we will refer in footnotes when relevant.\SEEND

 The first named author was supported by the DFF-Research Project 2 'Automorphisms and Invariants of Operator Algebras', no. 7014-00145B, and by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92).
-The second-named author was supported by the Polish National Science Centre grant under the contract number DEC- 2012/06/A/ST1/00256, by Polish Government grant 3542/H2020/2016/2, and from the Eric Nordgren Research Fellowship Fund at the University of New Hampshire.
+The second-named author was supported by the Polish National Science Centre grant under the contract number 2019/34/E/ST1/00178.
 Finally, the research of the first- and second-named author was supported by the grant H2020-MSCA-RISE-2015-691246-QUANTUM DYNAMICS.